tvn9/webcomp/README.md

 # Web Component
-Building Web/App Frontend with JavaScript Web Component standard.
+Building UI Web Frontend Component with JavaScript Web Component standard.
 The goal is to learn and build the standardized UI Components library to support interoperability across browsers with UI components that less reliant on other UI Frameworks.

 ## Tools Used in This Project